Why Browser Debugging Tools Matter

 Server logs, APIs, and databases often store timestamps as Unix epoch values.
 A timestamp converter lets you instantly translate between a Unix timestamp and a human-readable date, accounting for timezones.

-Use cases: Reading log files, debugging time-sensitive bugs, checking token expiration times.
+Use cases: Reading log files, debugging time-sensitive bugs, checking token expiration times in JWTs.

 Tips for Getting the Most from Online Tools